 • www.eclips-online.co.uk – printable leaflets on careers,choices, money etc. You need a password – WF84JF (no spaces)• www.wakefield.gov.uk/residents/jobs-and-learning/inspire-wakefield/inspire-options-for-16-18s-and-post-18s – useful local information• www.ucasprogress.com – search and apply for courses near you

 • https://nationalcareersservice.direct.gov.uk – all age careers information and advice

 • www.gov.uk/apply-apprenticeship – Register and search for apprenticeship vacancies

-Please consult individual 6th Forms, Colleges and Training Providers for more information about the bursaries.
+Please consult individual 6th Forms, Colleges and Training Providers for more information about their bursaries.

-IF YOU HAVE ANY QUESTIONS OR CONCERNS REGARDING THE OPTIONS THAT ARE AVAILABLE TO YOUR CHILD WHEN THEY LEAVE SCHOOL, PLEASE DO NOT HESITATE TO CONTACT EITHER MS TRACEY CHAPMAN OR MRS JO POWNEY ON 01977 601701 OR VIA EMAIL
+IF YOU HAVE ANY QUESTIONS OR CONCERNS REGARDING THE OPTIONS THAT ARE AVAILABLE TO YOU WHEN YOU LEAVE SCHOOL, PLEASE DO NOT HESITATE TO CONTACT EITHER MS TRACEY CHAPMAN OR MRS JO POWNEY ON 01977 601701 OR VIA EMAIL